Gongv93/Portfolio/README.md

 * JQuery

 # Future plans
-Even though a site is at a presentable state, I believe there can be many improments.
-Below are some of the folowing improments that I think would help me learn even more and improve the overall experience
+Even though a site is at a presentable state, I believe there can be many improvements.
+Below are some of the following improvements that I think would help me learn even more and improve the overall experience

 * Creating a more seamless heading
 * Create some back-end functionality to learn how to communicate between the front and back